carrel2/CaseStudies/web/files/docs/files/src/AppBundle/Controller/AdminController.php.txt

 	 *
 	 * Creates a form for admins to use to edit CaseStudy objects *
-	 * @todo only display hotspots for the associated animal
-	 * @todo update hotspots when animal changes
-	 *
 	 * @see CaseStudy::class
 	 *
 	 * @param Request $r Request object